saeedlk/cocktails-app/README.md

   docker built -t <your-chosen-name> /your/path/to/directory

-# If you are already in the directory you can use this:
+# If you already are in the directory you can use this:

   docker built -t <your-chosen-name> .

-# When '.' at the end indicates that the path is the current directory.
+# Where '.' at the end indicates that the path is the current directory.
 # After running the following command you actually made an image from your cocktails application.
 # You can run it by creating a container like this and exposing one port to access the app through your browser: